On the proportion of derangements in affine classical groups: Introduction

-We note that estimates for the proportions of derangements under consideration can be obtained by combining [\cite{GurTiep03}, Proposition 1.1] with results in \cite{NP98} on the number of derangements for classical groups, in their natural action on the set of non-zero vectors of the natural module.
+We note that estimates for the proportions of derangements under consideration can be obtained by combining \cite[Proposition~1.1]{GurTiep03} with results in \cite{NP98} on the number of derangements for classical groups, in their natural action on the set of non-zero vectors of the natural module.

-One of the main tools used to prove Theorems \ref{Unitary} and \ref{p_Unitary}, and Conjecture \ref{conj_der} (assuming Conjecture \ref{conj_identities}) is the cycle index for the finite classical groups, introduced by Fulman in \cite{Fulman_cycle_index}.
+One of the main tools used to prove Theorems \ref{main} and \ref{p_main}, is the cycle index for the finite classical groups, introduced by Fulman in \cite{Fulman_cycle_index}.
 Cycle indices are generating functions that encode useful information for studying random matrices depending only on their conjugacy classes.
-They constitute a powerful tool for counting derangements and, notably, where a fundamental tool in Fulman and Guralnick's remarkable proof of the Boston-Shalev conjecture, which states the proportion of derangements in a transitive action of a simple group on a set $\Omega$, with $|\Omega|>1$, is uniformly bounded away from 0 ( see \cite{FGsimple}, \cite{FGChev}, \cite{FGsub} and \cite{FGext}).
-We will recall the definitions of cycle index for each classical group at beginning of the corresponding section.
+They constitute a powerful tool for counting derangements and, notably, were a fundamental tool in Fulman and Guralnick's remarkable proof of the Boston-Shalev conjecture, which states the proportion of derangements in a transitive action of a simple group on a set $\Omega$, with $|\Omega|>1$, is uniformly bounded away from 0 (see \cite{FGsimple}, \cite{FGChev}, \cite{FGsub} and \cite{FGext}).
+We will recall the definitions of cycle index for each classical group at the beginning of the corresponding section.

 This work builds on the approach developed for $\AGL_m(q)$ in \cite{SpigaAGL}, and we adopt the same notation to ensure consistency.